 Skip to main content

 This document is a guide for survivors of interpersonal violence, including sexual violence, relationship violence, and/or stalking.
-If you've experienced any of these forms of violence, know that what happened is not your fault.
+This is a guide to some of the services available to you that could be useful.
+If you’ve experienced these forms of violence, know that what happened is not your fault.
 You have options for how to move forward, and there are resources and support services available.
-However you decide to move forward, know that the Norse Violence Prevention Center (NVP) is here to support you.
+However you decide to move forward, know that the Norse Violence Prevention Center is here to support you.

 For more information and support, NKU students may contact the Norse Violence Prevention Center at